Psychological Safety in Lean Organizations: A Practical, Evidence-Based Guide

 This guide explains what psychological safety really means in Lean organizations, how it connects directly to Respect for People, and how leaders either strengthen or destroy it through everyday behavior.

 Lean organizations today face faster cycles, higher complexity, and greater consequences for hidden problems.
-In this environment, silence is expensive.
+In this environment, silence has real costs.

 When people do not feel safe to speak up: